Worksite Wellness

 Leadership Options

-- Wellness Coordinator: The Wellness Coordinator will be responsible for encouraging wellness throughout the business.
-The coordinator will complete an employee wellness survey, plan, promote and execute program activities and conduct evaluations.
+- Wellness Coordinator: The Wellness Coordinator will encourage wellness throughout the business.
+The coordinator will complete an employee wellness survey, plan, promote and execute program activities, and conduct evaluations.

 - Wellness Champion: Wellness champions can be great assets in creating momentum and excitement around your program.
 A wellness champion is an employee who volunteers to help encourage participation in the worksite wellness program.

-- Wellness Committee: It is recommended that wellness committees are formed by establishing a group of volunteers.
-If you have utilized wellness champions, you should pull from these champions to form your committee.
-Once you know who will be on your committee, you will want to send out an introduction letter or email to your committee members.
+- Wellness Committee: Wellness committees should be formed by establishing a group of volunteers.
+If you used wellness champions, you should pull from these champions to form your committee.
+Once you know who will be on your committee, you should send an introduction letter or email to your committee members.

 Small Organizations